 - Calcium: Strengthens teeth and bones.

-- Phosphorus: Works with calcium for stronger teeth.
+- Phosphorus: Works alongside calcium for stronger teeth.

 5. Specialized Dental Chews